Have you strategically planned for taxes you may have to pay on your retirement income?

 Once you’re in retirement

-Consider liquidating your taxable assets first to fund your lifestyle needs before making distributions from your IRAs and employer-sponsored plans (you can start taking distributions from these accounts without tax penalties starting at age 59½).
-When you reach age 72 (73 if you reach age 72 after December 31, 2022), you will be required to start taking distributions (known as required minimum distributions, or RMDs) from your Traditional IRAs and employer-sponsored plans.
-Once you attain your RMD age of 72 or 73, dependent upon your birth date, first take your RMDs and then consider funding your remaining cash flow needs with taxable investment assets.
+Evaluate liquidating your taxable assets first to fund your lifestyle needs before making distributions from your IRAs and employer-sponsored plans.
+When you reach your required beginning date you may be required to start taking distributions (known as required minimum distributions, or RMDs) from your Traditional IRAs and traditional 401(k).
+Once you attain your RMD age1, first take your RMDs and then consider funding your remaining cash flow needs with taxable investment assets.

 What you can do today